muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 parts, see [Overview](Muldis_Object_Notation.md).

-This part of the **Muldis Object Notation** document specifies the canonical plain text syntax of MUON which all other MUON syntaxes are derived from and map with.
+This part of the **Muldis Object Notation** document specifies the canonical plain text syntax of MUON, which expresses a MUON artifact in terms of a Unicode character string conforming to a well-defined pattern, which can exist as a raw file in a filesystem or be exchanged over a network or exist in memory of any program as a character string value.
+This is the canonical syntax which all other MUON syntaxes are derived from and map with.

 The MUON canonical plain text format is semi-lightweight and designed to